MuhammedAlkhudiry/awn/README.md

 ## How it works

-AWN maintains a registry of utility functions with embedded manifests.
+Awn maintains a registry of utility functions with embedded manifests.
 When you run `npx awn add <utility>`, it copies only the function code (without metadata) directly into your project.
 This means:

 - ✅ No runtime dependencies
 - ✅ Full TypeScript support with strict typing